 In comparing these composites, it is notable that flax composites typically exhibit higher density due to their closely packed structure (9,11).
-On the other hand, ramie fiber contributes to reduced porosity in hybrid composites, as highlighted by its superior tensile and bending strength when combined with other fibers (2,3,5).
-Furthermore, flaxramie hybrid composites benefit from their balanced combination of mechanical performance and moisture resistance, as demonstrated in phenol-formaldehydebased systems (15,19).
+On the other hand, ramie fiber contributes to reduced porosity in hybrid composites, as highlighted by its superior tensile and bending strength when combined with other fibers Furthermore. hybrid (2,3,5). flax-ramie composites benefit their balanced from combination of mechanical performance and moisture resistance, as demonstrated in phenolformaldehyde-based systems (15,19).